 “That technology was conceived by the LowLine’s founders, Dan Barasch and James Ramsey, and would use fiber optic cables to fill the subterranean space with natural light and living plants.
 The proposed site is an unused and long neglected 13-acre former subway stop on Delancey Street, built in 1903 in New York’s Lower East Side.
 While they imagine the park serving the local community it is found in, they also imagine this park becoming a model for the reappropriation of other, long-forgotten gems found in cities all over the world.
 It’s the kind of space that childhood daydreams are made of”

-As for my personal opinion, i doubt an underground park could really mean a lot to the public.
-Park has always been associated with wide span of sighting availability and also vast ventilation and sunlight.
-As much as Ramsey could bring in vast amount of lights into the underground park.
-But we certainly lack of good air quality and also personal sight freedom here.
+As for my personal opinion, I doubt an underground park could really mean a lot to the public.
+Park has always been associated with a wide span of sighting availability and also vast ventilation and sunlight.
+As much as Ramsey could bring in the vast amount of lights into the underground park.
+But we certainly lack good air quality and also personal sight freedom here.
 But to revive the area, it certainly added a point to common space, in which many urban areas would need it.